turnkeylinux-apps/tkldev/docs/setup.rst

 Of course you can build any TurnKey system from source code within TKLDev, not just TurnKey Core.
-We recommend starting with TurnKey Core because its the simplest TurnKey system.
+We recommend starting with TurnKey Core because it's a simple example.

 We'll setup TKLDev and build TurnKey Core in 3 steps:

 A. Deploy TKLDev
-B. Setup the build dependencies
+B. Setup the build dependencies automatically or by hand
 C. Clone Core from GitHub and run "make"

 A. Deploy TKLDev